screen

 The exit fix specifiers may include additional text after a period to allow specifying situation-dependent exits.
 For example, we might specify one route for "RBV.PISTONS", another for "RBV.TURBOPROPS", and a third for "RBV.JETS". vice treats all of these as going to the "RBV" exit.
 When departures are defined in "departures", they can then refer to the appropriate exit in their "exit" specifier.

-The departure route specification has three required members:
+The departure route specification includes the following members:

-It also takes an optional "description" member, which is string-valued.
-This description is shown in the UI for choosing routes to draw on the radar scope.
+"description" String (Optional) A description that is shown in the UI for choosing routes to draw on the radar scope.

-The other half of specifying departures is the array of objects stored in "departures".
+The other part of specifying departures is the array of objects stored in "departures".
 Each one describes a departure to a particular destination.
 Here is a JFK departure to Paris Charles de Gaulle:

 {